-- The Library strictly prohibits any unlawful discrimination against applicants or employees because of their race, color, creed, religion, sexual orientation, age, national origin, ancestry, disability, or Vietnam-era or disabled veteran status.
+- The Library strictly prohibits any unlawful discrimination against applicants or employees because of their race, color, creed, religion, sexual orientation, gender status or identity, age, national origin, ancestry, disability, or Vietnam-era or disabled veteran status.

-- Employment decisions are made on the basis of bona fide occupational qualifications such as merit, experience, education, demonstrated performance and competency.
+- Employment decisions are made on the basis of bona fide occupational qualifications such as, experience, education, demonstrated performance and competency.

 - The Library's Human Resources Director serves as the EEO Coordinator and is responsible for monitoring and revising Library diversity efforts.